videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/manage-participants/javascript.md

 ### 4. Handle Participant Left Event

-- **participant-left** - Whenever any participant leave/exit the meeting, `participant-left` event will trigger.For example, the meeeting is running with Alice and Bob, then Bob leave that meeting, after that `participant-left` event trigger and return the participant object.
+- **participant-left** - Whenever any participant leave/exit the meeting, `participant-left` event will trigger.For example, the meeting is running with Alice and Bob, then Bob leave that meeting, after that `participant-left` event trigger and return the participant object.

 In `participant-left` event, we will remove left participant Video and Audio elements.